niermann/temscript/docs/instrument.rst

         .. note::
             At least with Titan 1.1 software, moving the stage along multiple axes with *speed* keyword set fails.
 Thus movement with *speed* set, must be done along a single axis only.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

         .. versionchanged:: 1.0.10
             "speed" keyword added.